 A fabulous concert in City of London on Saturday 4th November in aid of our work to empower women and girls through education.

 Tickets for the Wonder Ball are now on sale!
 Join us for a spectacular evening at the elegant Lansdowne Club and raise vital funds for women's education.

-Wonder Foundation is raising money for our partners in Mexico, Colegio Montefalco in Jonacatepec, Morelos, is a school set up to give education to women and girls with few opportunities and was not far from the earthquake's epicentre.
-The church next to the school is partially destroyed.
+Help raise money for our partners in Mexico, Colegio Montefalco in Jonacatepec, Morelos.
 The school will need repairs and the girls and their families have immediate needs, many of their homes destroyed or unsafe.
 We want to help them to get back on their feet.

 Wonder's Policy Director Olivia Darby makes the case for mentoring in support of vocational training at the UKFIET conference at Oxford University.

 Christine Parreno reports back from the citizenship-building summer camp that took place in July in Portugal.

 We welcome the latest report from the APPG on Social Integration, but emphasise the need to include women who choose to take care of their families.

 Our annual summer fundraising roof party returns on Friday 1st September!
 Tickets are now on sale.